Kubernetes v1.21 [stable]

 servingis almost identical to

-ready, it was added to prevent break the existing meaning of
+ready, it was added to prevent breaking the existing meaning of

 ready.
 It may be unexpected for existing clients if